 Coastal-Marine Spatial Planning and Integrated Management

-In the biological corridor from Puerto Peñasco to Puerto Lobos, Sonora CEDO promotes and facilitates a coastal-marine spatial planning and integrated management process with six coastal communities.
-Fishing is the primary economic activity in the Corridor, but tourism is also strong at Puerto Peñasco and growing in other communities, offering opportunities and challenges.
-Mining, agriculture and energy represent other economic activities in the region.
-The program addresses the need to reduce growing conflicts for the use of this unique ecosystem, clarify user rights and achieve good ecosystem and fisheries management.
+In the Biological & Fisheries Corridor from Puerto Peñasco to Puerto Lobos, Sonora, CEDO promotes and facilitates a Coastal-Marine Spatial Planning and integrated management process with six coastal communities.
+Fishing is the primary economic activity in this Corridor, but tourism is also a strong economic driver in Puerto Peñasco and growing in the other communities – offering new opportunities and new challenges.
+Mining, agriculture, and energy represent other economic activities in the region.
+The Corridor Program addresses the need to reduce growing conflicts surrounding the use of this unique ecosystem, by clarifying user rights and achieving a viable and sustainable framework for ecosystem and fisheries management.